 - Palpate and identify muscles, bones, bony landmarks, major organs, nerves, the twelve superficial meridians and the energetic assessment points

 - Be knowledgeable of the major systems of the body, the effects of massage therapy on these systems and the indications of massage therapy as it relates to these systems

 - Be knowledgeable in the basic concepts of hydrotherapy and cryotherapy, sports massage, neuromuscular therapy, reflexology, prenatal/infant massage and shiatsu

 - Be able to incorporate self-care skills including body mechanics, awareness of fold energetics, stretching and strengthening exercises for the twelve meridians and major muscle groups, breath awareness, stress management skills and business management skills

 - Be knowledgeable in the practice of CPR/First Aid

-- Be able to successfully complete one or more of the following: Mississippi Board Examination, National Examination (NCETMB) or the MBLEX
+- Be able to successfully complete the national exam, the MBLEX

 - Be qualified to find employment in the area of massage therapy